Communist Party of Vietnam: Rise to power (1925–1945)

-The Communist Party of Indochina and Communist Party of Annam, together with individual members of the Communist League of Indochina, merged to form a united communist organization called the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), founded by Hồ Chí Minh at a "Unification Conference" held in Wah Yan College in Kowloon, Hong Kong, from 3–7 February 1930.
+The Communist Party of Indochina and Communist Party of Annam, together with individual members of the Communist League of Indochina, merged to form a united communist organization called the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), founded by Ho Chi Minh at a "Unification Conference" held in Wah Yan College in Kowloon, British Hong Kong, from 3–7 February 1930.
 At a later conference, per the request of the Comintern, the party changed its name to the Indochinese Communist Party (Đảng Cộng sản Đông Dương), often abbreviated as ICP.
 During its first five years of existence, the ICP attained a membership of about 1,500 and had a large contingent of sympathizers.
 Despite the group's small size, it exerted an influence in a turbulent Vietnamese social climate.
 Poor harvests in 1929 and 1930 and an onerous burden of debt served to radicalize many peasants.
 In the industrial city of Vinh, May Day demonstrations were organized by ICP activists, which gained critical mass when the families of the semi-peasant workers joined the demonstrations to express their dissatisfaction with the economic circumstances they faced.

 As three May Day marches grew into mass rallies, French colonial authorities moved in to quash what they perceived to be dangerous peasant revolts.
 Government forces fired upon the crowds, killing dozens and enraging the population.
 In response, councils were organized in villages in an effort to govern themselves locally.
 Repression by the colonial authorities began in the autumn of 1931; around 1,300 people were eventually killed by the French and many more were imprisoned or deported as government authority was reasserted and the ICP was effectively wiped out in the region.
 General Secretary Tran Phu and a number of Central Committee members were arrested or killed.
 Lê Hồng Phong was assigned by the Comintern to restore the movement.
 The party was restored in 1935, and Lê Hồng Phong was elected its general secretary.
 In 1936, Hà Huy Tập was appointed general secretary instead of Lê Hồng Phong, who returned to the country to restore the Central Committee.
 In the mid 1930s the party was forced publicly to abandon much of its opposition to French colonialism as Soviet leader Joseph Stalin cared more about strengthening a left-inclined government in France.
-Hồ Chí Minh was also removed from the party leadership in the early 1930s.
+Ho Chi Minh was also removed from the party leadership in the early 1930s.
+Ho Chi Minh was criticized within the party and by the Communist International for his use of nationalism as a means.